PeterDrake/drakepedia/control_structures/recursion.md

 The bottom call frame is for `main`, as usual. `main` called `factorial(5)`, which called `factorial(4)`, which called `factorial(3)`, the current call frame.

-This doesn't lead to an infinite loop because you eventually hit the base case, which make another recursive call.
+This doesn't lead to an infinite loop because you eventually hit the base case, which does not make another recursive call.
 After it finishes, the top frame is popped off and the frame below picks up where it left off.

 For a method with multiple recursive calls, like `hanoi`, the call stack can grow and shrink several times, but the process eventually ends.